OSG Yum Repositories¶

-This document introduces YUM repositories and how OSG uses them.
-If you are unfamiliar with YUM, see the documentation on using YUM and RPM.
+This document introduces Yum repositories and how they are used in the OSG.
+If you are unfamiliar with Yum, see the documentation on using Yum and RPM.

 - EPEL repositories